shaysingh818/DTunes/playlist/audioplayer.md

 2. The view playlists method uses the ```initPlaylists(int limit)``` method to retrieve a list of playlists from the database.
 Using the returned array, the user can dereference the structure fields and view it on the terminal.

+3. For now, the view playlist method is very simple, later down the road, functionality will be implemented to filter playlists by certain attributes and perform more complex queries.